What do you do when you’re a stranger in a strange land?

 A simple solution, indeed, unless you’re no longer able to locate the exit door — either because you can’t remember where it is, or because it’s been intentionally hidden from you.

 So you’re stuck.
 The only thing you can do is “make the most of it.”
 You tell yourself all kinds of fluffy, happy bullshit to turn your days of torment into something tolerable.
-You do the best you can to mitigate the pervasive insanity that no one seems to question, and try to keep your mind occupied on the little things that still put a smile on your face, why robotically trudging through your duties and responsibilities necessary for survival.
+You do the best you can to mitigate the pervasive insanity that no one seems to question, and try to keep your mind occupied on the little things that still put a smile on your face, while robotically trudging through your duties and responsibilities necessary for survival.

 But how long can you keep it up?
 How long before you end up losing your fucking mind, pretending to give a shit about things that don’t excite you in the least?
 How many more conversations about politics and weather can you endure before considering swallowing a bullet, or taking a fifty-foot swan dive off a tall bridge?